AArnott/JavascriptCssPackerTargets/README.txt

 == Applying automatic minification to your .js and .css embedded resources ==

-To apply to your project, copy the JavascriptPacker.targets and JsPackMsBuildTask.dll files to the directory with your project in it or some common directory.
+To apply to your project, copy the JsCssMinification.targets and MinifierMsBuildTask.dll files to the directory with your project in it or some common directory.

 add the following line just BELOW the last .targets import:

 	<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" /> <!-- existing line -->
-	<Import Project="JavascriptPacker.targets" />  <!-- Add this line -->
+	<Import Project="JsCssMinification.targets" />  <!-- Add this line -->

 That's all you need to do.
 All EmbeddedResource .js items in your project will automatically be minified in any build where $(Configuration) == 'Release'